Merino in the Mix - Properties of Merino Blended Fabrics

 • Merino Polyester & Co

-Which Merino blend is best for you depends entirely on the use and personal needs.
-The following factors may speak in favor of a combination of Merino wool with other fibers:
+The best merino blend for you depends entirely on the intended use and your personal needs.
+The following factors may speak for a combination of merino wool with other fibers:

 • Shorter drying time